Healthy Vegan Peanut Butter Oat Cake

 This healthy vegan peanut butter oat cake is absolutely as delicious as it sounds.
 And did you notice how moist it looks?
 Moreover, it contains some of the most healthy ingredients; and doesn’t take long to make at all.

-*I’ve included an easy and delicious peanut butter glaze for this cake in the recipe notes below*
+*I’ve included an easy and delicious peanut butter and chocolate glaze for this cake in the recipe notes below*

 No Hand Mixer Needed Here